CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 {{<note type="exercise" title="exercise 3.1">}}

-Here are some links to the different versions of the same CYF educational backlog.
+Here are some different versions of the same CYF educational backlog.

 [Deployed version A educational blog](https://64b6f9a2b9c00a00082bbeeb--git-demo-week1.netlify.app/)